 Snowshoeing saved my life this winter.
-Not literally saved my life, but figuratively.
+It not literally saved my life, but figuratively.
 I don’t know how I would have survived the cold, dark, snowy winter without this sport.
 Here is my story.

 My first thoughts were, “I am that statistic.”
 The statistic that 1 in 5 Canadians will develop a mental illness in their lives.